 Report your device to the police

 While this might not prove to be really effective, it doesn’t hurt to report your lost or stolen device to your local authorities.
 You might have to spend a while at the police station to get it done, but if they ever find your device, they will be able to trace it and give it back to you.
+In order to do so, they will most likely need the Serial Number of the device.
+Filing a police report will also help with any insurance claim you may choose to make.

 Report your device to your carrier

 Your iPhone might have been somewhat secured thanks to Lost Mode, but your SIM card can still be used in a different device to make phone calls, send text messages and use data.
-This is why we strongly recommend calling your carrier as soon as possible and reporting your device as lost and make sure they deactivate your account.
+This is why we strongly recommend calling your carrier as soon as possible and reporting your device as lost, and making sure they deactivate your account.
 The sooner you do this, the quicker you make sure no one is going to make expensive calls on your dime.
 The carrier might also be able to add your device to a database of lost and stolen devices.